-Which internal forces can be transferred (or which rigidity a connection) between two bars has, is determined using this button
+Which internal forces can be transferred (or which rigidity a connection) between the ends of two bars, is determined using this button

 .